filviu/blog/content/posts/2010/2010-10-13-disabling-external-access-to-the-dd-wrt-webgui.md

 **Administration->Management->Remote Access->Web GUI Management**

-to **off** I can still ****access my router&#8217;s management WebGui via the external address.
+to **off** I can still ****access my router's management WebGui via the external address.
 That seemed wrong, I was about to set firewall rules to block this unitl I tried from my phone using 3G.
 The WebGui was inaccessible.

-**The WAN WebGui still works from the INSIDE!** But don&#8217;t worry it won&#8217;t work from outside your network.
+**The WAN WebGui still works from the INSIDE!** But don't worry it won't work from outside your network.